Khost: Demographics

-The urban population of the city of Khost is 106,083 (in 2015), mostly Pashtun (mainly from the tribes of Zadran, Mangal, Zazi, Tani, Gurbuz, Muqbal, Sabari, and Wazir), living in 11,787 dwellings, arranged in six municipal districts.
+The urban population of the city of Khost is 106,083 (in 2015), mostly Pashtun (mainly from the tribes of Zadran, Mangal, Zazi, Tani, Gurbuz, Muqbal, Sabari, Banusi and Wazir), living in 11,787 dwellings, arranged in six municipal districts.

 Khost has a population of 511,600 people in 2008.
 In the province, there are 87,199 households, with an average of eight individuals per home.
 Rural districts are home to 98 percent of the population.
 Pashtuns are the province's most populous ethnic group.
-Zadran, Mangal, Mandozi, Ismaiel Khil, Tani, Gubuz, Matoon, Lakan, Jaji, Sabari, Alishir Terizi, and Babakker Khil are among the prominent tribes.
+Zadran, Mangal, Mandozi, Ismaiel Khil, Tani, Gubuz, Sayyid, Matoon, Lakan, Jaji, Sabari, Alishir Terizi, and Babakker Khil are among the prominent tribes.
 There is a small population of Pamiris as well.
 Kuchis (nomads) live in Khost province, and their numbers fluctuate depending on the season.
 75 percent of the 104,965 Kuchis living in Khost are long-distance migratory, while 25% are settled.
 Over half of the colony of long-distance migratory Kuchis migrates from a winter to a summer location.
 In the winter, an estimated 74,179 people cross the border, bringing Khost's Kuchi population to 179,144, making it the country's second-largest Kuchi province (after Nangarhar).

-Sport
+Sports

+The three most popular sports in Khost, Afghanistan are cricket (86%), basketball (19%) and football (11%).

 Cricket is growing in popularity in Khost, with the sport being introduced by newly returned refugees from Pakistan.
 Afghanistan spinner Mujeeb Ur Rahman, and batsman Noor Ali, as well as Nawroz Mangal, the former captain of Afghanistan Cricket Team hail from Khost.
 Dawlat Zadran, the Afghan Cricket paceman who grabbed two crucial wickets against Pakistan (in 1st International One Day against Full Member), is also from Khost.

 In football, Khost and the surrounding region is represented by De Abasin Sape F.C, in the Afghan Premier League.